How to Grow Cleome, a Cottage Garden Favorite

 How to Grow Cleome

 Cleome do best in full sun.
 When grown in partial shade, they become leggy and fall over.
 They grow well in average soil, needing little in the way of fertilizer.
 Too much fertilizer will result in leggy plants.
 They are an excellent addition to your xeriscape because they are drought tolerant.
 A thin layer of mulch, 1 to 2 inches, will help the soil to stay moist.
 Avoid over-watering your plants.
 They are also deer resistant for those of us who have a deer problem.
-Rabbits are not fond of them either.
+Rabbits are not fond of them either if you have problems with rabbits.

 How to Grow Cleome From Seed